 Suura is a Hausa word that means ‘figure’ or ‘appearance.’
-It has its origin from Arabic word ‘Sura,’ which means ‘photo.’
+It has its origin from the Arabic word ‘Sura,’ which means ‘photo.’

 To us, this website represents the appearance of northern Nigeria, Nigeria and Africa.
 It is a place where publishers like us can find the right images they’ve been looking for to tell their stories.
-It is also for photographers (and photo enthusiasts) and travellers who captured African sights and sounds and would like to share it with the world, most importantly, it’s a free online community where members can share copyright free photos and videos.
+It is also for photographers (and photo enthusiasts) and travellers who captured African sights and sounds and would like to share it with the world, most importantly, it’s a free online community where members can share free copyright photos and videos.

-Everyone is free to sign up to upload and download photos and videos provided they legally claim the right to the images and the videos, and they accept that the public can use the pictures and the videos freely, but without causing any damage to anyone, individual or organisation.
+Everyone is free to sign up to upload photos and videos provided they legally claim the right to the images and the videos, and they accept that the public can use the pictures and the videos freely, but without causing any damage to anyone, individual or organisation.